 Let’s look at the key points of each breed.
 You can see the pros of owning each one so you can check compatibility.

 Both breeds are brilliantly fun-loving and goofy in spirit.
 They are known far and wide for their human-like personalities and interactive animation.
 Even when they are at their craziest during play, they are manageable.
 Their size allows them to be a perfect candidate for apartment living.

 Because they are smaller dogs, they can be a bit stubborn and difficult to train.
 On the upside, they are both eager to please and moderately intelligent.
-While they may take longer, they will eventually catch on.
+While they may take longer to learn, they will eventually catch on.

 Both dogs are incredibly affectionate and loyal to their owners.
-However, the spunkiness of a French Bulldog can cause them to be not as compatible with other pets or small children.
-This is not true for the Pug who absolutely loves kids and gets along famously with other animals.
+However, the spunkiness of a French Bulldog can cause it to be less compatible with other pets or small children.
+This is not true for the Pug, which absolutely loves kids and gets along famously with other animals.